 Set a relaxing, consistent bedtime routine

-Just as environment matters, so too do that activities you choose right before bed.
+Environment is important, and so are the activities you choose right before bed.
 If you’re watching a movie with high intrigue and tension, it’s unlikely you’ll be able to switch off the light and get right to sleep afterwards.
 Turn off electronics an hour before bed and choose a book instead.
 Set up a meditation practice or try some deep breathing techniques as you wind down.
 Don’t try to work until it’s time for sleep – give yourself the transition time you need to make that shift.
 Try not to engage in anything too stimulating that might result in a “second wind.”

 Establishing consistent bedtimes (ideally before 11 pm) and wake times, even on weekends, can also keep your circadian rhythms on the right track.